StructuralNeurobiologyLab/autodoc/README.md

 7. After the tool finishes running, you can find the edited repository in the "edited_repository" folder of your current working directory.
 The Python files in the repository will now have detailed Google format docstrings inserted.

-## Notice:
+## Notice: {#notice}

-The analysis of the .md and .rst files (analyze_repo.py) is currently only done with gpt-3.5-turbo-16k.
+- The analysis of the .md and .rst files (analyze_repo.py) is currently only done with gpt-3.5-turbo-16k.
 (The model can be changed in main.py in line 54)

+- The larger the maximum input to the model, the more code can be processed at once.
+As a result, GPT understands the code better and can generate more accurate docstrings.
+For optimal docstrings it is therefore recommended to select the largest possible model (gpt-4-32k) and to set the maximum code length (max_lno) as high as possible(~1500). <br>
+max_lno can be roughly estimated: <br>
+   max_lno = (max_model_tokens - info_repo_tokens - info_code_tokens) : 20 <br>
+   One token is roughly 4 characters and 0.75 English words.
+One line of code has roughly 20 tokens. <br>
+   If calculated very generously: Info_repo = (2000 tokens|1500 words), info_code = (4000 tokens|3000 words) and we use gpt-4-32k then <br>
+   max_lno = (32k - 2k - 4k) : 20 = 1300 [lines].

+- The costs can also be estimated using the above estimates.
+See also the [pricing](https://openai.com/pricing) of openai.

 ## Repository Structure